apache/nuttx/configs/lpcxpresso-lpc54628/README.txt

         terminal does not receive console input.
 NxTerm input is via /dev/console.

+       NOTE:  Since the NxTerm keyboard input comes directly from /dev/console, it goes to whichever task has an outstanding read on the console device.
+That works well if there is only a single NxTerm window.
+       But if there are multiple NxTerm windows, then it is anyone's guess which will receive the keyboard input.
+That does not work well in such cases.

        Some known bugs yet-to-fixed.
 Surely there are more as will be revealed by additional testing: